Summary

 Also, as part of Asahi Kasei’s lineup of ”Contribution through Business Activities” products, these products help to reduce CO2 when in use.

-XYRON resin (in-vehicle secondary battery components)
+XYRON™ resin (vehicle secondary battery components)

 What is LEONA™?